partiql/partiql-docs/drafts/0007-RFC-BAG-OPERATORS.md

 We do not recognized drawbacks to implementing these features as these are clearly defined in the specification yet missing from the implementation.

-TODO: Stating no drawbacks might come off as indolent or naive.
+TODO: Stating no drawbacks might come off as naive.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives